juliankrieger/juliankrieger.dev-v3/data/posts/stack-one.md

 print(padding + changeme)
 ```

-Using our corrected script, we can see that we successfully solved this challenge!
+Using our newly adjusted script, we can see that we successfully solved this challenge!

 ```
 > ./stack-one $(python3 stack-one.py)